[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 # Theme Article

-Part 1 First Agent Creating Your First Agent
+Part 1 First agent Creating Your First Agent

-Part 2 Knowledge Trying File-Based Answers with Knowledge
+Part 2 Knowledge Trying Knowledge-Grounded Answers Based on Files

 Part 5 Collection (How to Pass Data) (This article)